stevengillard/amazon-asdi/examples/dask/workshop-04.md

     ![DaskWorkers](workshop/0410-DaskWorkers.png)

 1. Return to your notebook instance tab and continue executing the steps.
 You'll be taken through a series of introductory operations, opening files, loading datasets and displaying some information about the objects.
-When you reach the `temp_mean.persist()` step, your dask tasks will being execution.
+When you reach the `client.persist()` step, your dask tasks will being execution.
+The first one of these loads all data into dask worker memory, as explained in the notebook.

     ![DaskJob](workshop/0411-DaskJob.png)